 - Joggi Barir Mangsho| Biyebarir Mutton Curry

-Have you tried the Egg Punch recipe from Debjanir Rannaghar!
+Have you tried the Egg Punch recipe from Debjanir Rannaghar?

 I would love to see a picture if you are making it following my recipe.
-You can share here on dolonchttrj@gmail.com.
+You can share here at dolonchttrj@gmail.com.
 You can use my hashtag #debjanirrannaghar and share it through Instagram as well. and in addition, you can tag me at @foodofdebjani.

 Leave a Reply